SmartData-Polito/GCNH/README.md

 ## Description

-GCNH extends Graph Neural networks' representation capabilities on by learning two different functions to encode center node and neighborhood messages.
-These two encoding are merged into the final node embedding using a convex combination with a learned coefficient β.
+GCNH extends Graph Neural Networks' representation capabilities on heterophilous graphs by learning two different functions to encode center node and neighborhood messages.
+These two encodings are merged into the final node embedding using a convex combination with a learned coefficient β.
 The layer propagation rule in GCNH works as follows:

 $$h^l_u = (1-\beta)\bigoplus_{v \in \mathcal{N_u}}\left[ \sigma(h^{\ell-1}_v W_2) \right] + \beta\sigma(h^{\ell-1}_u W_1).$$